 GeneCards Summary for CHRNA4 Gene

-CHRNA4 (Cholinergic Receptor, Nicotinic, Alpha 4 (Neuronal)) is a Protein Coding gene.
-Diseases associated with CHRNA4 include autosomal dominant nocturnal frontal lobe epilepsy and epilepsy, nocturnal frontal lobe, 1.
-Among its related pathways are CREB Pathway and Nanog in Mammalian ESC Pluripotency.
+CHRNA4 (Cholinergic Receptor Nicotinic Alpha 4 Subunit) is a Protein Coding gene.
+Diseases associated with CHRNA4 include epilepsy, nocturnal frontal lobe, 1 and autosomal dominant nocturnal frontal lobe epilepsy.
+Among its related pathways are Transmission across Chemical Synapses and SIDS Susceptibility Pathways.
 GO annotations related to this gene include ion channel activity and acetylcholine-activated cation-selective channel activity.
 An important paralog of this gene is CHRNA3.

 UniProtKB/Swiss-Prot for CHRNA4 Gene